PHASE-Net: Physics-Grounded Harmonic Attention System for Efficient Remote Photoplethysmography Measurement: Experiments

 \subsection{Generalization Ability Evaluation}

-\paragraph{Multi-Domain Generalization.} We evaluate PHASE-Net using the leave-one-out protocol, training on three datasets and testing on the remaining one to simulate deployment in unseen environments and rigorously assess domain invariance.
+\textbf{Multi-Domain Generalization.} \quad We evaluate PHASE-Net using the leave-one-out protocol, training on three datasets and testing on the remaining one to simulate deployment in unseen environments and rigorously assess domain invariance.
 As shown in Table~\ref{tab:cross_dataset}, PHASE-Net achieves the best overall performance on all four transfer directions, often by a large margin.
-When transferring to PURE, it records 2.86 bpm MAE and 9.66 bpm RMSE with $R=0.91$, outperforming the next best deep model RhythmFormer (21.11/25.76) by over an order of magnitude.
-For BUAA with severe illumination variation, it attains 2.56 bpm MAE and 3.25 bpm RMSE with $R=0.96$, whereas PhysFormer shows errors above 22 bpm and near-zero correlation.
-Even in the more moderate UBFC and MMPD transfers, PHASE-Net remains superior: 10.04/15.56 bpm MAE/RMSE ($R=0.65$) on UBFC and 10.33/16.20 bpm ($R=0.40$) on MMPD, outperforming both classical signal-processing baselines and recent deep networks.
+When transferring to PURE~\cite{Stricker2014PURE}, it records 2.86 bpm MAE and 9.66 bpm RMSE with $R=0.91$, outperforming the next best deep model RhythmFormer (21.11/25.76) by over an order of magnitude.
+For BUAA-MIHR~\cite{Xi2020BUAAMIHR} with severe illumination variation, it attains 2.56 bpm MAE and 3.25 bpm RMSE with $R=0.96$, whereas PhysFormer shows errors above 22 bpm and near-zero correlation.
+Even in the more moderate UBFC-rPPG~\cite{Bobbia2017UBFCrPPG} and MMPD~\cite{Tang2023MMPD} transfers, PHASE-Net remains superior: 10.04/15.56 bpm MAE/RMSE ($R=0.65$) on UBFC-rPPG~\cite{Bobbia2017UBFCrPPG} and 10.33/16.20 bpm ($R=0.40$) on MMPD~\cite{Tang2023MMPD}, outperforming both classical signal-processing baselines and recent deep networks.

 These results confirm that PHASE-Net learns physics-aligned representations rather than dataset-specific appearance cues, providing stable predictive power and strong cross-domain robustness even when the target domain differs greatly from the training distributions.
 The combination of a causal convolution derived from hemodynamic principles, an adaptive spatial filter that focuses on signal-rich regions, and the parameter-free ZAS module collectively reinforces temporal consistency and prevents overfitting to superficial domain artifacts.